I always love to learn about closet organization tips!

 STEP #5: Label

-Labeling baskets or bins is a great way to ensure you know what is up on those high shelves.
+Regardless of how much space you’re working with, labeling baskets or bins is a great way to ensure you know what is up on those high shelves.

 Step 6: Take a Step Back & Adjust All Of These Closet Organization Tips